Last Updated on November 14, 2022 by Matt

 GoTrax G4 vs Xiaomi M365 Pro

-Also, the GoTrax G4 will charge much faster, which is because it has a smaller battery, but at the same time, it doesn’t really have that smaller range, at least not as smaller as you would expect from the battery capacity.
+Also, the GoTrax G4 will charge much faster, which is because it has a smaller battery, but at the same time, it doesn’t really have that smaller range, at least not as small as you would expect from the battery capacity.

-The G4’s locking features are partially matched by Xiaomi’s app, which also has a lock feature similar to the digital lock of the G4, but the Xiaomi doesn’t have a match for the built-in combination cable lock.
+The G4’s locking features are partially matched by Xiaomi’s app, which also has a lock feature similar to the digital lock of the G4, but Xiaomi doesn’t have a match for the built-in combination cable lock.

 Besides the huge branding and market popularity advantage, the Xiaomi M365 Pro will have a bit more range on its side, but it will also be a bit lighter (about 5 lbs / 2.3 kg), a bit smaller in dimensions, and probably a bit better build quality overall (although not by a lot).
-See the complete review of the Xiaomi M365 Pro to learn more about this scooter.

 GoTrax G4 vs Ninebot Max